 Photon, electron, and proton therapy all damage cancer cells.
 Each type does have certain advantages and disadvantages.
 Your treatment team will work together to pick the best type of radiation therapy for your type of cancer.

 Photon and electron radiation are found in most radiation centers and are the most used.
 Protons are at only some cancer centers, with new proton therapy centers being built and others in the planning stage.

 Photon beams are the same type of beam used in x-ray machines, like those used to take chest x-rays.
 However, in radiation therapy, much higher energy photon beams are used.
 Photons can be used in many different types of radiation therapy.

 Two-Dimensional Photon Therapy ("Conventional" Radiation Therapy)

 When 2D, or conventional radiation therapy is used, x-ray films are used to guide and position the radiation beams.
 A machine called a “fluoroscopic simulator” is often used to plan the radiation treatments.
 The bones seen on the x-rays are used as landmarks to find where the tumor is and where to position the radiation beams to treat the tumor.

 Planning does not take a long time and patients can often start treatment within a week.
 It is often used for urgent treatments.

 3D Conformal Radiation Therapy

-Many hospitals now have the ability to use a CT scan (Cat Scan) to plan radiation treatments for tumors.
-This process is called 3D conformal radiotherapy.
-CT-guided therapy allows the tumor and normal organs to be defined in three dimensions, as opposed to using the "flat" image of an x-ray (in “conventional” radiation therapy).
+Many hospitals now have the ability to use a CT scanner (Cat Scan) to plan radiation treatments.
+This is called 3D conformal radiotherapy.
+CT-guided therapy allows the tumor and normal organs to be looked at in three dimensions instead of using the "flat" image of an x-ray (in “conventional” radiation therapy).